upbound/docs/content/mcp/gitops.md

 Replace the variables and run the following script to configure the Argo cluster definition.

-The `tlsClientConfig.caData` should come from the cluster definition in the Kubeconfig.
-If the CA data field isn't defined in the cluster definition (only `up` in `main` supports this for now), then set `insecure` to `true` and delete the `caData` field.

-To configure Argo for an MCP in a single-tenant Upbound Space (Connected or Disconnected), replace `<space-name>` with the Space ingress URL configured for the Space.
+To configure Argo for an MCP in a single-tenant Upbound Space (Connected or Disconnected), replace `stringData.server` with the ingress URL for the control plane.
+This URL is what's previously outputted when using `up ctx`.

 ```yaml
 cat <<EOF | kubectl apply -f -